transmaxxing/transmaxxing.github.io/medical/HRT.md

 # Hormone Replacement Therapy (HRT)

-> First off you need to raise your estrogen levels, there are several options for this (0 to 5).
+> First off you need to raise your estrogen levels, there are several options for this.
 A high estradiol dosage will by itself suppress testosterone down to within the normal female range.
 Many people do however start on lower dosage resulting in high testosterone unless anti-androgen is used.
 >